Sales Forecasting

 • Schedule weekly or bi-weekly forecast review meetings

-• Analyse variances between forecasts and actuals
+• Analyze variances between forecasts and actuals

 • Adjust forecasts and strategies based on these insights